 - Llewellyn, Jennifer, and Robert Howse, 1999, “Institutions for Restorative Justice: The South African Truth and Reconciliation Commission,” The University of Toronto Law Journal, 49(3): 355–388.

 - Lu, Catherine, 2017, Justice and Reconciliation in World Politics, New York: Cambridge University Press.

 - MacLachlan, Alice, 2013, “Gender and Public Apology,” Transitional Justice Review, 1(2): 126–147.

 - Malamud-Goti, Jaime, 1990, “Transitional Governments in the Breach: Why Punish State Criminals?”
 Human Rights Quarterly, 12(1): 1–16.

 - Mallinder, Louise, 2008, Amnesty, Human Rights and Political Transitions: Bridging the Peace and Justice Divide, Oxford: Hart Publishing.

-- Mamdani, Mahmood, 2000, “The Truth According to the Truth and Reconciliation Commission,” in The Politics of Memory: Truth, Healing and Social Justice, edited by Ifi Amadiume & Abdullahi An-Na’im, New York: Zed Books, pp. 176-183.
+- Mamdani, Mahmood, 2000, “The Truth According to the Truth and Reconciliation Commission,” in The Politics of Memory: Truth, Healing and Social Justice, Ifi Amadiume & Abdullahi An-Na’im (eds.), New York: Zed Books, pp. 176-183.